ungoldman/open-source-maintenance-guidelines/README.md

 # Open Source Maintenance Guidelines

-> How to be a Good Open Source Shepherd
+> First published Jan 12, 2015.
+Last revised Apr 6, 2017.

 ![](http://www.theshepherdsdog.com/LexAndBookII2.jpg)

+## How to be a Good Open Source Shepherd

 Creating and maintaining an open source project can be a lot of work.
 Making sure a project is accessible to new users, open to contributions, and maintainable by the project owner is not a trivial task.
 In my experience the following details make a huge difference.
 They help users, developers, and maintainers work better (i.e. work less).